 Release channels let you distribute early versions of your builds to limited audiences for testing or other purposes.
-You can invite different groups of people to different channels.
+You can create public channels for users to subscribe to, or invite different groups of people to private release channels.
 When you are confident your app is ready for release, you can copy your build to the Store channel and then submit it for Oculus Store review.

 Oculus provides four default release channels: